 - Run the installer.

-- Once the installation is completed, link your streaming account.
+- Link your streaming account.

-- Add your stream key and run the stream!
+- Add your stream key, and run the stream!

 ➕ Built-in chat